 Blog: 7 Common Myths About Boarding Schools

-If you've read the “Catcher in the Rye," watched "Dead Poet's Society," or love "Harry Potter," you may think you know all you need to about boarding schools.
+If you've read the “Catcher in the Rye," watched "Dead Poet's Society," or love "Harry Potter," you may think you know everything you need to know about boarding schools.
 However, pop culture often exaggerates aspects of boarding school life and sometimes even gets things completely wrong.

 In this blog, we go over seven different myths about boarding schools and the real truth behind them.